ARKLink | Borrowing | Course Reserves | Interlibrary Loan | Printing/Copying | Public Computers | Study Rooms

 ARKLink is a program where Arkansas academic libraries agree to share resources.
 Through ARKLink, NWACC faculty, students, and staff have limited borrowing privileges at many academic libraries across the state of Arkansas.

-To obtain an ARKLink card, present your NWACC college ID at the Library's circulation desk.
+To obtain an ARKLink card, either click the button below or present your NWACC college ID at the Library's circulation desk.
 After a short registration process, you will receive an ARKLink card and a list of participating libraries.
 For more information stop by the library or visit the ARKLink website.

-Please note: To reduce the risk of financial liability, ARKLink privileges are extended only to NWACC students, faculty, and staff who have established a responsible borrowing history at NWACC Library.
-You must have checked out and returned on time at least one item from the Library to qualify for an ARKLink card.
+Please note: To reduce the risk of financial liability, ARKLink privileges are extended only to current NWACC students, faculty, and staff.
+All items must be returned to the library where they were borrowed.

 Library materials may be borrowed by current NWACC students and employees.
 You must present an NWACC ID card at the time of check out to borrow an item from the library.
 Loan periods vary by item type and are listed below.
 If you would like to renew a borrowed item, log into your account.
 You also can renew items by contacting the Library.
 We will extend your check-out period unless there is a hold on the item or you have renewed it already.

 |Type of Material||Limit (Total of 15 Items)|| Loan Period|

 Course Reserves | Back to top

 The Library's Course Reserves service allows faculty and instructors to make recommended or required course materials in a variety of formats available to their students.
 Textbooks may be available if provided by the instructor.

 These materials are held at the Circulation Desk with limited checkout times to allow all students in a particular course to share the materials equitably.
 A complete description of the Library's course reserves policy is available on the Course Reserves page.